FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 > forc ... --experimental *
 ```

-This is specially useful to control what features are enabled
+This is specially useful to control which features are enabled

 ```
 > forc .. --no-experimental * --experimental some_feature